Happyr/UserProjectBundle/README.md

-# HappyR User Project Bundle
+# Happyr User Project Bundle

 If you have multiple users that will share access to one or more objects.